Contribution Guide

 Make sure you have a GitHub account.

-, and set up the base repository asupstream
+Clone your fork and set up the base repository as

-Follow the steps in Making changes to start contributing.
-Welcome :)!
+Follow the steps in making changes to start contributing.

 Development setup